x-senpai-x/Ream-ZKVM-Benchmarks/Beacon-Harness/README.md

 # Run attestation benchmark with SP1
 make run-block-attestation ZKVM=sp1

+# Run attestation benchmark with ZISK
+make run-block-attestation ZKVM=zisk

 # Run all block benchmarks with RISC Zero
 make r0-block-all

+# Run all block benchmarks with ZISK
+make zisk-block-all

 # Run justification benchmark with default backend
 make run-epoch-justification_and_finalization

 # Run all benchmarks with SP1
 make sp1

+# Run all benchmarks with ZISK
+make zisk
 ```

 ### Other Commands